Jean Marco Toualy

-Jean Marco Toualy Dié (born 26 February 1999) is an Ivorian footballer who plays as a winger for Spanish side Almería B.
+Jean Marco Toualy Dié (born 26 February 1999) is an Ivorian footballer who plays as a winger for Spanish side Valdepeñas.

 Club career

 On 13 July 2018, after spending three weeks on trial, Toualy signed a three-year contract with Belgian Pro League side Kortrijk joining from Salitas.
 He made his debut for the club on 14 May 2019, coming on as a second-half substitute for Imoh Ezekiel in a 2–0 away loss against Union Saint-Gilloise.

 On 30 December 2019, Toualy agreed to a deal with Spanish side UD Almería, after a trial period; he was initially assigned to the B-team in Tercera División.